Robin Saikia: Books

 Robin Saikia wrote The Venice Lido, a guide to Venice's beach resort.
 He compiled Blue Guide Literary Companion London, an anthology of poetry and prose excerpts written in and about London.
-He also wrote The Red Book: The Membership List of The Right Club.
+His latest Blue Guide travel monograph, published in 2024, is Drink and Think Venice: The Story of Venice in Twenty-Six Bars and Cafés.
 Some of the other Blue Guides which he has written are Blue Guide Hay-on-Wye, and Blue Guide Italy Food Companion: Phrasebook & Miscellany.

+He also wrote The Red Book: The Membership List of The Right Club about "upper-class English anti-Semitism during Hitler's rise to power."

 He was editor of The Horn Book: A Victorian Sex Manual, was co-editor, with Joachim Von Halasz, of Munich: A Third Reich Tourist Guide and was a contributor, with Charles James Lyall and Abu Zazariya Yahya Al-Tibrizi, to A Commentary on Ten Ancient Arabic Poems.

 Saikia also wrote A Very Fine Cat Indeed: A Dramatic Monologue which features the eighteenth century English writer Samuel Johnson reminiscing about his cat "Hodge".

 Saikia has published a book on the elocution of British English, entitled The Saikia System: 23 Elocution Exercises for Teachers and Students of Standard British English.